Syncing 10,000 leads/mo? GET A DEMO

 Events with no registration

 If you don’t enable registration, your event is open to anyone who clicks “Attend”.
-This approach is great for building brand awareness and works well for brand events, community meetups, conference keynotes, or thought leadership seminars.
+This works well for brand events, community meetups, conference keynotes, or thought leadership seminars.

 Open events are discoverable on LinkedIn through search, the My Network tab, the Events tab, and in the feed.
 Only people who have clicked “Attend” will see the event content as it happens.